 Why Fake Profiles Exist

 By contrast, Words With Friends fake profiles are “real people” pretending to be people that they are not.
 These fake profiles can be scammers, trying to extract real money directly from their victims.
 They’re often very chatty and attempt to take the conversation off-platform to Google Hangouts or WhatsApp Messenger.

 Should You Play With Bots?

 That’s up to you to decide.
 You can certainly play Words With Friends with bots, even if you don’t know for sure if they’re bots at all, and still enjoy yourself.
 For an alternative, you might consider switching to the Scrabble GO app instead.
-It’s quite a departure from the old Scrabble app, so it’s worth checking out.
+It’s quite a departure from the traditional Scrabble board game, so it’s worth checking out.
 When you do, you might decide to delete your Words With Friends account.
-Our comprehensive tutorial walks you through that process step by step.
+If you need help figuring out how to do that, WordFinder's comprehensive tutorial walks you through that process step by step.

 Michael Kwan is a professional writer and editor with over 14 years of experience.
 Fueled by caffeine and WiFi, he's no stranger to word games and dad jokes.